AloyASen/skyvern4managedUI/docs/ORGANIZATIONS_DB.md

 - Security:
   - License keys are never stored in plaintext; only a SHA-256 hex `license_key_hash` is persisted.
   - Logs mask license values; only hashes and machine IDs are recorded in DB.
+  - Secrets elsewhere in the system (passwords, cards) are encrypted at rest with AES‑GCM.
+See `docs/CREDENTIALS_DB.md`.

 - API behavior changes:
   - `POST /auth/login`: On successful license validation, the service persists the org-license mapping, machine association, and current profile snapshot.